MatrixOrbital/EVE-Library/README.md

 **Building**

-The sample code is provided as a cmake based project, on windows all dependencies are included, on linux the `libftdi1-dev` package is required.
+The sample code is provided as a cmake based project, on windows all dependencies are included, on Linux the `libftdi1-dev` package is required.

-for both windows and linux:
+for both Windows and Linux:
 ```
 git clone https://github.com/MatrixOrbital/Eve-Sample-Code.git
 cd Eve-Sample-Code